Learn how to smoke a beef brisket on a Pit Boss pellet grill following our detailed instructions and recipe below!

 You can add a little cayenne for extra heat or garlic and onion powder for additional flavor, but go easy on the rubs that are heavy in sugar content.

-Be generous with the amount of rub you put on.
-Then you can wrap the brisket in plastic wrap and put it back in the refrigerator until you are ready to smoke it.
+Then you can let the rub set on the meat for about 30 minutes, OR, wrap the brisket in plastic wrap and put it back in the refrigerator overnight to smoke the next day.